Published: 20.09.2023 Updated: 03.02.2025

 • cross-border cooperation with suppliers.

-When embarking on ambitious digitisation projects, an organisation's management structure has to cultivate a risk management culture that includes development through cutting-edge and innovative technologies, such as artificial intelligence.
+When embarking on ambitious digitalisation projects, the management body of an organisation should have such a risk management culture in place that includes development based on cutting-edge and innovative technologies, for example, the artificial intelligence.

-The cornerstones of this risk culture is effective communication across all levels of the organisation related to digital transformation projects.
-This entails clear accountability for risks, managing and monitoring them based on defined criteria, while also allowing for the evaluation of digital transformation initiatives.
+The cornerstone of this risk culture is effective communication across all organisational levels involved in digital transformation projects.
+This includes clear accountability for risks, their management and monitoring based on pre-defined criteria, while at the same time allowing for the testing of digital transformation initiatives.

-The risk management culture can be enhanced by implementing targeted programmes, such as innovation laboratories, where participants can directly observe the opportunities and risks associated with technologies.
+The risk management culture can be enhanced by implementing targeted programmes, such as innovation laboratories, where participants can directly assess the opportunities and risks associated with technologies.